Hi, I'm Michael; a tour guide and itinerary expert here at Vagabond Tours.

 Because the Waterford Greenway hugs the coastline, you can expect spectacular views of the Copper Coast from your saddle.

 Bike crazy?
-Ask John or Dee about a customised cycling itinerary on one of our private tours of Ireland
+Ask John or Danielle about a customised cycling itinerary on one of our private tours of Ireland

 🛡️ Kilkenny's Rothe House